hotio/cloudflareddns/README.md

 -e CRON_TIME="*/5 * * * *"
 ```

-Use the following environment variables to configure the domains you would like to update.
+The following environment variables are used to configure the domains you would like to update.

 ```shell
 -e CF_USER="<your cf email>"